 In 1963, a second helicopter was added to the fleet and two years later a third was added.
-In 1968, a turbine powered Bell 206A Jet Ranger was added to the fleet.
-This helicopter significantly decreased police response time.
+In 1968, a turbine powered Bell 206A Jet Ranger joined the fleet and significantly decreased police response time.
 As a result, the “Helicopter Unit” began to respond to unusual occurrences and other emergencies.
 The “Helicopter Unit” experienced major expansion in 1974 and became officially designated as Air Support Division (ASD).

 · 1 – Bell 412 EP

 · 1 – King Air 200 (Fixed Wing)

 A study commissioned by NASA and conducted by the Jet Propulsion Laboratory’s (JPL) Space Technology Applications Office confirmed the study and report findings as follows:

-The number of Part 1 Property Crimes is reduced when an LAPD helicopter is overhead.
+1. The number of Part 1 Property Crimes is reduced when an LAPD helicopter is overhead.

-The number of arrests associated with radio calls is three times higher with the involvement of LAPD aircrews.
+2. The number of arrests associated with radio calls is three times higher with the involvement of LAPD aircrews.

-The citizens of Los Angeles accept helicopter patrols as a necessary part of the City’s police system and strongly favor their continuation.
+3. The citizens of Los Angeles accept helicopter patrols as a necessary part of the City’s police system and strongly favor their continuation.

-Department ground based officers universally support a strong airborne law enforcement program within the department.
+4. Department ground based officers universally support a strong airborne law enforcement program within the department.